-A. Applicability.

-- 1. The provisions of this Section shall apply to all new wireless communication facilities as well as the expansion and/or modification of any existing facilities within the City, subject to the following exemptions: - (a) Satellite earth stations using antennae not more than 2 meters in diameter in commercial and industrial districts and direct-to-home satellite services using any size antenna in any district; - (b) Send-and-receive citizen band radio antennae operated by federally licensed amateur (ham) radio operators;
+- A. Applicability. - 1.
+The provisions of this Section shall apply to all new wireless communication facilities as well as the expansion and/or modification of any existing facilities within the City, subject to the following exemptions:

-- (c) Industrial, scientific and medical equipment as regulated by the FCC in 47 CFR Part 18; and - (d) Military and government radar antennae and associated communication towers used for navigational purposes as regulated by the FCC by 47 CFR Parts 97 and 95 respectively. - Unless specifically exempted, all wireless communications facilities must conform to the provisions governing Category 1 and Category 2 facilities as determined by the City. - a.
-New wireless communication facilities including, but not limited to Category 1, 2, and 3 facilities as well as new monopoles and lattice towers. - b.
-Modifications to wireless communication facilities that are not a substantial change; and - e.
-Modifications to wireless communication facilities is a substantial change. - 2.
-Compliance with the provisions of this Section is mandatory.
-Any violation is subject to enforcement under the code enforcement provisions set forth in the Kelso Municipal Code 1.5. - 3.
-The City Manager or his or her designee is authorized to make such administrative interpretations as may be necessary in order to implement this Section in a timely and reasonable manner and to comply with the provisions of federal laws and rules. - 3.
+- (a) Satellite earth stations using antennae not more than 2 meters in diameter in commercial and industrial districts and direct-to-home satellite services using any size antenna in any district; - (b) Send-and-receive citizen band radio antennae operated by federally licensed amateur (ham) radio operators; - (c) Industrial, scientific and medical equipment as regulated by the FCC in 47 CFR Part 18; and - (d) Military and government radar antennae and associated communication towers used for navigational purposes as regulated by the FCC by 47 CFR Parts 97 and 95 respectively. - 2.
+Unless specifically exempted, all wireless communications facilities must conform to the provisions governing Category 1 and Category 2 facilities as determined by the City. - 3.
 Reservation of Authority.
 Nothing herein is intended or shall operate to waive or limit the City's right to enforce, or condition approval on, compliance with generally applicable building, structural, electrical, and safety codes and with other laws codifying objective standards reasonably related to health and safety. - 4.
 Interpretation.
 Interpretations of this Section shall be guided by Section 6409 of the Spectrum Act; the Wireless FCC Eligible Facilities Request Rules, the FCC's Report and Order in, In re Acceleration of Broadband Deployment by Improving Wireless Facilities Siting Policies, WT Docket Nos.
 13-238, 13-32; WC Docket No. 11-59; FCC 14-153. - B. New Category 1 wireless communication facilities are subject to the following standards: - 1.
-New category 1 wireless communication facilities are subject to the following standards: - 1.
-The facilities use shall be located on buildings or other structures.
+The facilities shall be located on buildings or other structures.